Amet: Vevar Mahadev

 The temple of Lord Jaisingh Shyam Ji stands in the heart of Amet.
 Small lakes include Ranerao Lake, Salam Sagar, Pratap Sagar, and two anicuts near Karani Mata Bagh and Vevar Mahadev.
 Veer Patta was the noble of Thikana Amet and one of the heroes during the third johar of Chittorgarh.
 His statute stands at Veer Patta Circle on the Amet-Kelwa road.
 The Amet palace is also a historical place to visit.
 Wadli Wavli is where the temples of Lord Shanker and Hanuman are situated.
 Shiv Nal and Shim Mataji are also very picturesque places near Amet.

 Lakes

 There are a few small lakes, which fills during good monsoon -Ranerao lake, Salam sagar, Pratap sagar and two anicuts near Karani Mata bagh and Vevar Mahadev.

 Cattle fair

 Every year during Navratri festival five-day cattle fair is organised.
 All nearby villages take part in it.
 It is held at mela ground opposite choti shikarbadi.
 Jaljulani ekadassi is also celebrated with great fervour and devotion.

 Laxmi bazar

-The textile cloth market laxami bazar is a hot place for nearby villages.
-Jaisinghshyam goshala on Jilola rd is also a pleasant place to relax in Amet.
-The Festival of Holi is celebrated with great interest and colourfulness.
+The Laxmi bazar is a textile and cloth market in Amet that serves the residents of nearby villages.
+Similarly, the Jaisinghshyam goshala is also on Jilola Road.
+The Festival of Holi is one of the major festivals celebrated in this bazar.